KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-GooglePhotos by bugsounet](https://github.com/bugsounet/EXT-GooglePhotos)

 1. Recommendation: Found `require('https')` in file `GooglePhotosLib.js`: Replace 'https' by 'node:https'.
+2. Recommendation: Found `axios` in file `GooglePhotosLib.js`: Replace it with built-in fetch.
+3. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-2. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-3. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [EXT-Governor by bugsounet](https://github.com/bugsounet/EXT-Governor)